Home >> China Attractions >> Tibet >> Tibet Travel Permits

 Tibet Travel Permit:

-1. It is required when you are planning to travel to the closed areas in Tibet, which you can obtain it after you arrive in Tibet.
+1. It is required if you want to travel to the closed areas in Tibet.
+You can gain it after you reach Tibet.

-As a travel agency, ChinaTourGuide.com is able to assist you to process all above documents if you book a Tibet tour with us.
+We ChinaTourGuide.com are ready to help you obtain all above documents if you book a Tibet tour with us.
 Kindly select your favorite Tibet tour packages to start a wonderful Tibet trip.

 Tibet Entry Permit

-Tibet Entry Permit Travelers whose tour itineraries are arranged by ChinaTourGuide.com will receive their Tibet Entry Permit from our local office in the city where they depart for Tibet (e.g. Chengdu if by air, Golmud if by Qinghai-Tibet Railway).
+Tibet Entry Permit When you book a Tibet tour with ChinaTourGuide.com, you will receive your Tibet Entry Permit from our local office in the city where you leave for Tibet (e.g. Chengdu if by air, Golmud if by Qinghai-Tibet Railway).

-You are required to present this document when boarding the flight to Tibet.
-ChinaTourGuide.com will make all necessary arrangements to obtain the correct documentation for you once you booked a tour with us.
+You have to present this document when you board the flight to Tibet.
+We ChinaTourGuide.com will obtain the very documentation for you once you book a tour with us.

 How to apply for a Tibet Entry Permit?

-Tibet Entry Permit is not available by independent travelers at present.
-Travelers have to travel in tour group and ask their travel agent to apply it for you.
+Pitifully, Tibet Entry Permit is still unavailable by independent travelers at present.
+Travelers have to travel in group and ask their travel agent to apply it for every member.
 Please prepare the following documents before asking your travel agent to apply permit.

 1. A copy of your Passport;